mtwn105/stock-pulse/README.md

 Feel the pulse of the market with AI-powered stock insights.

+Vibe Coded with Amazon Q Developer CLI in 1 hour!

 ## Overview

 Stock Pulse is a Python tool that analyzes stocks using financial metrics, news trends, and AI-powered sentiment analysis.
 It provides investment recommendations (BUY, SELL, HOLD) with detailed reasoning based on comprehensive analysis.